 If you see that you are continuing to bloat or are experiencing other digestive issues more than half an hour after drinking a kale shake, then try blending it the night before and drink it in the morning.
 It’s much easier to digest that way, and it is likely that you’ll experience no negative reactions.

 If you’re still having problems with kale that way, then switch from kale to spinach because what’s most important is that you don’t get bloated when you’re trying to lose weight.
 For those people who want convenience, I created a chocolate kale shake called Instant Kale Shake.

 Some people bloat from cereal, and that’s because cereal grains and bran can really cause a lot of distention in the gut.

-If the gut is not right, then the brain is not right, and you can experience a host of mental and psychological disorders from forgetfulness, to brain fog, to attention-deficit disorder, to a lack of ability to focus, to inhibited higher executive thinking, to anxiety, to depression, to sleep problems and all kinds of other mental/psychological disorders.
+If the gut is not right, then the brain is not right, and you can experience a host of mental and psychological disorders from forgetfulness to brain fog, to attention-deficit disorder, to a lack of ability to focus, to inhibited higher executive thinking, to anxiety, to depression, to sleep problems, and all kinds of other mental/psychological disorders.

-What you want to do is to make sure fiber is not the culprit.
+What to do is to make sure fiber is not the culprit.
 So what I highly advise is a log.
 Create a diary of what you eat and how it reacts within your gut.

 So what should you eat for fiber and optimum gut health?

 1. First, avoid grains, bran, cereals, and all of those kinds of fibrous foods that are often high in sugars and carbohydrate as well.

 2. And, you might want to switch your vegetables to zucchini, spinach, lettuce, romaine lettuce, celery, string beans, squash, tomatoes, beets, asparagus, cucumbers, all of those are usually low-reaction foods that contain healthy fiber.